Vonage/vbc-developer/_documentation/en/vonage-integration-platform/code-snippets/account/get-account-info.md

 # Get account info

-This example shows you how to get detailed information about the authenticated account
+This demonstrates how to get detailed information about the authenticated account.

 Replace the following placeholder value in the sample code: